lainovic/Mineralink/README.md

 Open [http://localhost:5173](http://localhost:5173) in your browser to view the app.

-## Project Structure

-- `src/App.tsx` — Main React component for the wheel UI
-- `src/domain/` — Domain logic, types, and transformation utilities for minerals and vitamins
-- `src/domain/mineral-utils.ts` — Functions for transforming and parsing mineral data
-- `src/domain/Mineral.ts` — Type definitions for minerals, vitamins, and relationships

 ## Customization
-- Add or edit minerals/vitamins and their relationships in the data source in `src/domain/mineral-utils.ts`.
+Add or edit minerals/vitamins and their relationships in the data source in `src/domain/mineral-data.ts`, following the given model format.
-- Adjust styles in `src/App.css` or extend with Tailwind classes.

 ## License
 MIT